LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Arbitrum-Sepolia-Testnet-Jobs.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# Arbitrum Sepolia Testnet Data Feeds
+# Arbitrum Sepolia Testnet Chainlink Oracle Jobs

 Arbitrum Sepolia is the testnet of Layer 2 rollup chain Arbitrum One, and uses Ethereum's Sepolia testnet network as its Layer 1 protocol.
 Testnet ETH is used to pay for transactions on Arbitrum Sepolia.
 Use the [Arbitrum Bridge](https://bridge.arbitrum.io/) to transfer testnet ETH from Ethereum Sepolia to Arbitrum Sepolia.
 Testnet LINK is available at [faucets.chain.link](https://faucets.chain.link/arbitrum-sepolia).
 Testnet ETH is available from several public [faucets](https://faucetlink.to/sepolia).